maskedjellybean/lando-drupal-11/README.md

   }
   ```
 * Run `lando start`.
 * Assuming `lando start` completes successfully, visit one of the URLs given.
+Bypass the browser privacy warning (you'll have to do this every time after `lando start`).
 * Follow the Drupal installation GUI.
 When asked for database credentials, enter:
   * Database name: drupal
   * Database username: drupal